Himanshhhyou/python-class/AnF/README.md

 Step 8 : print reverse
 Step 9 : Stop
 ```
-> Remember that, In step 6 you have to use typecasting to convert remainder into string before concatenation with reverse
+> Remember that, In step 6 you have to use typecasting to convert lastDigit into string before concatenation with reverse

 ![](images/reverse.png)